dogweather/forkful/content/en/kotlin/data-formats-and-serialization/working-with-xml.md

 lastmod: '2024-03-13T22:45:00.070985-06:00'
 model: gpt-4-1106-preview
 summary: "Working with XML involves parsing, creating, and manipulating XML documents\u2014\
-  a markup language for data storage and transfer.
-Programmers do it because\u2026"
+  a markup language for data storage and transfer."
 title: Working with XML
 weight: 40
 ---